reduxjs/redux/docs/API Reference/applyMiddleware.md

       return Promise.resolve();
     }

-    // We we can dispatch both plain object actions and other thunks,
+    // We can dispatch both plain object actions and other thunks,
     // which lets us compose the asynchronous actions in a single flow.

     return dispatch(makeASandwichWithSecretSauce('My Grandma')).then(() =>